ansible/workshops/exercises/ansible_rhel/2.6-workflows/README.md

 >
 > Note how the workflow run is shown in the job view and how you can get more information about the Jobs by clicking "DETAILS".

-  - To check everything worked fine, log into `node1` and `node2` from your control host and run:
+  - To check everything worked fine, log into `node1`, `node2` or `node3` from your control host and run:

 ```bash
 $ curl http://localhost:8080/coolapp/